Dani Cojo grew up in Macomb County, Michigan, to two loving parents. From a very young age,

 her junior year to combine what she learned from design and photography.
 She was also a

 member of the National Art Honors Society, and was the president of the NAHS during her senior year.

 Despite her love for art, she found her passion in writing.
 When Dani was a sophomore in high school, she attempted to write a book.
 After several weeks of writing daily on loose leaf lined paper, the story went nowhere, but she knew that she loved to write.
 She tried writing other books, but they all fell through.
 Senior year, she took her first official creative writing class and realized she was a natural at writing.
 Her focus shifted from drawing the characters she made up in her head to writing down their lives on paper.

 After graduating, Dani participated in Camp NaNoWriMo, and in the months of June and August of 2013, she completed the first draft of her novel, "The Art of Falling."
 For the next several years, she edited her manuscript while attending Macomb Community College and Oakland University.
 She worked hard for her B.A. in Creative Writing, signing up for numerous creative writing workshop classes.
 She learned how to edit her own work better, as well as her colleagues, and grew a thicker skin when it came to receiving constructive criticism of her own work.
 She also started working for The Oakland Post, the college's student newspaper, as a photographer.
 After a year of working, she was appointed to the position of Photo Editor.
 In December, 2015, she graduated as Magna Cum Laude and with Departmental Honors.

-Dani spends most of her time planning out "The Age of Mythos," hanging out with her boyfriend, reading, drawing, shooting photography, and painting.
+Dani spends most of her time planning out "The Age of Mythos," playing D&D with her husband and their friends, reading, drawing, shooting photography, and painting.
 She is also interested in psychology, astrology, and astronomy.
 Her favorite authors include Veronica Roth, Neal Shusterman, James Patterson, Cassandra Clare, and Issac Marion.